nkaurelien/docker-examples/mail-servers/mailu-mail-server/README.md

 and stop with

-docker compose -p mailu down -v --remove-orphans
+docker compose -p mailu down --volumes --remove-orphans --rmi all

 Before you can use Mailu, you must create the primary administrator user account.
 This should be admin@mailu.local.
 Use the following command, changing PASSWORD to your liking: